Reading time: 45min to 1h

 Did you see that when you scheduled the first function, a new function group was created?

-20 - Create another equipment group and name it Event.
+20 - Create another function group and name it Event.
 Make sure the dates match the usage period of the project.
 Do the same for the wrap-up.

-21 - Drag your items into the different equipment groups to organize them.
+21 - Drag your items into the different function groups to organize them.

 Your functions are now all scheduled and the price will be calculated based on the rental price you have entered for each of them.
 It is possible to add discounts or edit the factors to change the price.